manwar/Mojo-with-WebSocket/README.md

 ## 2. Chat Server with Redis

-For this, We need Redis running locally.
+For this, we need Redis running locally.
 Luckily I had docker container running Valkey.

 First start the Valkey container as below: